 If your hydrangeas are pink (because your soil is alkaline) and you want them to be blue, you need to make the soil acidic by increasing the presence of aluminum.
 You can achieve this by adding amendments to you your soil like pine needles, compost, coffee grounds, and aluminum sulfate that help make the soil acidic over time.
 Keep in mind that changing the pH of your soil is a gradual process and will not result in deep blue blooms overnight.
 It can take up to a year for the color change to happen.

 If your soil is naturally alkaline, you’ll have to add an aluminum source throughout the growing season to keep them blue.
 If you are using aluminum sulfate, you will need to add 4 tablespoons of aluminum sulfate to a gallon of water, and drench around the base of the plant every 2 to 4 weeks.

-To change hydrangea blooms from blue to pink, you need to remove the aluminum from the soil.
+To change hydrangea flowers from blue to pink, you need to remove the aluminum from the soil.
 The only way to do this is to add garden lime to soil to help raise the pH.
-Sprinkle 3 to 4 cups of garden lime around the base of the plant.
+Sprinkle 1/2 cup of garden lime per 10 square feet.
 Again, you will have to add the lime every 3 to 4 weeks throughout the growing season to keep the blooms pink.

-Now that you know how to change their color, head over to read about how to care for them in this Essential Guide to Hydrangeas.
+Now that you know how to change the color of hydrangeas, head over to read about how to care for them in this Essential Guide to Hydrangeas.